 Your Guide to Agile Recruiting!

-There have been more changes in the way we work in the last two years than in the last fifty.
-Which means everything you thought about recruiting has changed too.
-Companies that want to attract and retain the best talent have had to change their strategies just as rapidly, and while some coped better than others, many changes were made in spite of hiring policies, rather than because of it.
+There have been more changes in the way we work in the last two years than in the last fifty years.
+This means everything you thought about recruiting has changed too.
+Companies that want to attract and retain the best talent have had to change their strategies just as rapidly, while some coped better than others, many changes were made in spite of hiring policies, rather than because of them.

-The future of hiring is agile, and this guide will tell you exactly what agile recruiting is, and how you can use it to find and keep the human assets you need to thrive.
+The future of hiring is agile, and this guide will tell you exactly what agile recruiting is, and how you can use agile methodology to find and keep the human assets you need to thrive.

 Agile is a term used in business to describe processes that are done quickly and without being bogged down by hierarchy and complex approval processes.

 Things are changing in the way we work too.
-In fact, research shows that among younger knowledge workers, the number one criterion for choosing a new job is either full time work from home or a hybrid working arrangement.
-Which means if your policy is firmly based on office staffing, you’re going to struggle to hire the right people.
+In fact, research shows that among younger knowledge workers, the number one criterion for choosing a new job is either full-time work from home or a hybrid working arrangement.
+This means if your policy is firmly based on office staffing, you’re going to struggle to hire the right people.

 An agile recruiting process that carries over into people management allows you to make changes to those kinds of policies that keep you in the running.
 Because just as much as you are evaluating candidates, they’re weighing what you have to offer.